ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

 ### How to: Create Additional Network Interfaces

-The ProfitBricks platform supports adding multiple NICs to a server.
+The Ionos Enterprise platform supports adding multiple NICs to a server.
 These NICs can be used to create segmented networks on the platform.

 The sample below shows you how to add a second NIC to an existing server: